-And with that in mind, I want to share some of my tips for what to do in Wellington to help you make the most of your trip here.
+With that in mind, I want to share some of my tips for what to do in Wellington to help you make the most of your trip here.

 If it’s your first visit to the city, there are a few key Wellington attractions that I would recommend putting on your itinerary.
-They are not only world class, but they are also really important parts of the city’s story, and visiting them will start to give you a sense of what’s so special about Wellington.
+They are not only world-class, but they are also really important parts of the city’s story, and visiting them will start to give you a sense of what’s so special about Wellington.

-The Museum of New Zealand, here in Wellington, is officially known as Te Papa Tongarewa, but is usually just called Te Papa.
+The Museum of New Zealand, here in Wellington, is officially known as Te Papa Tongarewa but is usually just called Te Papa.
 Opened in 1998, it’s a huge modern institution with cool exhibitions spanning six floors.

-One of the biggest sections is dedicated to New Zealand’s nature, with interactive displays about the flora and fauna that was here before humans arrived about 800 years ago, as well as the state of the environment these days.
+One of the biggest sections is dedicated to New Zealand’s nature, with interactive displays about the flora and fauna that were here before humans arrived about 800 years ago, as well as the state of the environment these days.

 Another fantastic exhibition at Te Papa tells the story of the Gallipoli campaign in World War I, which is still one of the most significant battles in New Zealand’s (and Australia’s) history.
 With giant lifelike models, it’s a truly moving experience.

 On other floors, there are exhibitions about Māori culture, the country’s links to Pacific Islands, plus a large art collection.